 Students who receive a C- in one of the courses can take an additional gateway course in the same category.
-Students will be charged for the additional course and will have 5 Gateway courses that will apply to degree requirements if they meet all other Gateway requirements and are successfully admitted to degree candidacy.
+Students will be charged for the additional course and will have 5 Gateway courses and can petition to apply the 5th course to degree requirements if they meet all other Gateway requirements and are successfully admitted to degree candidacy.

-Those receiving D or F grades in a Gateway course will immediately be removed from the Gateway program.
+Those receiving D or F grades in a Gateway course are ineligible to continue in the Gateway program.
 If their circumstances allow, the student can submit an enrollment form to continue as a general coursetaker in the next semester or Summer Term.
+The student who transitions to coursetaker will still be limited to applying a total of 4 Penn courses earned in all non-degree programs.
 Academic probation status, if applicable, would follow the student to their coursetaker program.
 Continuation as a course taker in subsequent semesters would be governed by the academic standing policy.
-Coursetaker, Gateway and Certificate students should be aware there may be a limitation on the number of non degree courses that will apply toward BAAS degree requirements.
+Coursetaker, Gateway and Certificate students should be aware there is a limitation of 4 Penn CU's across all non-degree programs that will apply toward BAAS degree requirements.